Symphyotrichum eatonii

 Symphyotrichum eatonii (formerly Aster eatonii) is a species of aster known by the common name Eaton's aster.
 It is native to much of western North America from British Columbia to Saskatchewan, the Sierra Nevada in California, the Rocky Mountains region, to Arizona and New Mexico, where it grows in many habitats, especially wet areas such as meadows and near ditches.
+It is also known by the scientific name Symphyotrichum bracteolatum.

 Description

 Symphyotrichum eatonii is a perennial herb growing 40-100 cm from a short rhizome.
 The thin leaves are up to 20 cm long, lance-shaped, and pointed at the tips.
 Some of the leaves and the upper parts of the stem are hairy.

 The inflorescence holds several flower heads containing many white to pink ray florets around a center of yellow disk florets.
 The fruit is a hairy cypsela that resembles an achene.

 Taxonomy

 Symphyotrichum eatonii is classified in the subgenus Symphyotrichum, section Occidentales.
 As of June 2021, Catalogue of Life, Flora of North America, and Jepson eFlora accepted this species as Symphyotrichum bracteolatum, while POWO, NatureServe, and Canadian botanist John C. Semple circumscribed to S. eatonii.